- Resources directory

 We accept both no fee Light Account and the fee-based Fully Enabled Ariba options.
 Suppliers electing to use the Fully Enabled Ariba option will be required to absorb any associated Ariba charges.

-All suppliers located in the countries listed below must use Ariba (unless otherwise noted) when transacting with Thomson Reuters:
+All suppliers located in the countries or regions listed below must use Ariba (unless otherwise noted) when transacting with Thomson Reuters:

 United Arab Emirates

 You can access Ariba training and additional support materials here.